 Today, eight states and the District of Columbia have legalized the recreational use and possession of cannabis, and even more allow medical marijuana.
 Many signs point to the continued evolution of the public’s view of cannabis, but there are some concerns about the current administration’s attitude toward pot.
 For example, Attorney General Jeff Sessions is in favor of “cracking down” on drugs, including marijuana, by reinstating mandatory minimum sentences.

 After nearly a century of demonizing marijuana, it seems we’re finally on track to treating it like the ancients did.
 Recreational marijuana has led to some ingenious inventions and developments in how we consume cannabis.
-More and more studies are finding strong evidence of marijuana’s medical benefits.
+More and more studies are looking into the properties and possible benefits of marijuana.

 Hopefully, with enough time, we’ll be able to harness the full potential of cannabis.